angrycarrots/lean-lite/README.md

 # lean-lite
 This is a simple hack to complement QuantConnect Lean (https://github.com/QuantConnect/Lean) and QuantConnect lean-cli (https://github.com/QuantConnect/lean-cli) to:
 - address some of the shortcomings with lean-cli
+    - backtest and generate with the Lean source - not the docker
     - simulated data generation is broken - especially for options
     - processing simulated data does not currently work in the docker
 - create the ability to backtest with the lean source code - no docker